Kelly Hancock

 IMPLEMENTATION SCHEDULE

-Total agency utility costs have been reduced year over year for the past 5 years with the capital improvements across campus resulting in immediate cost savings and efficiencies as outdated systems are modernized.
-However, it is important to understand that with increasing student enrollment on a residential campus there will be situations in which utility usage for commodities such as water may increase from time to time, or experience dramatic decreases in utilization such-as when the campus was closed to residential students for much of the COVID pandemic.
+Total agency utility usage has been reduced year over year for the past six years with the aforementioned capital improvements across campus resulting in immediate cost savings and efficiencies as outdated systems are modernized.
+However, it is important to understand that with increasing student enrollment on a residential campus there will be situations in which utility usage for commodities such as water may increase from time to time, or experience dramatic decreases in utilization such-as when the campus was closed to residential students for much of the COVID pandemic or during extreme weather events.
 Additionally, with increased student numbers it should be understandable that bus fuel usage may increase if the number of bus routes is increased across the Tri-County area in and around Austin.
-The CFO reviews monthly and quarterly utility costs as a standard component of the school’s budget administration, however, it should be noted that energy and fuel costs have skyrocketed since Jan.
-2021 as rampant inflation continues to ravage the national economy at 40-year highs.
+The chief financial officer reviews monthly and quarterly utility costs as a standard component of TSD's budget administration.
+However, it should be noted that energy and fuel costs have increased significantly since January 2021 as increased inflation costs continue to adversely impact all levels of the economy (since inflation is cumulative and ongoing, not just nominal in stated terms).
 Despite these challenges, TSD will continue its efforts to reduce overall utility and energy consumption on campus.

 AGENCY FINANCE STRATEGY

 By state statute, TSD is completely dependent upon TFC successfully requesting and receiving state appropriations during each legislative session for additional deferred maintenance activities to be supported on the TSD campus.
-TSD is, however, in the midst of a multi-year comprehensive facilities master plan, and as such, has received funding during the 85th and 86th legislative sessions for two phases of new construction activities on campus (new central services building, new early childhood education center, traffic circulation and security improvements, etc.) that implement current best practices to maximize energy efficiencies.
-Facility Master Plan funding was not requested during the 87th legislative session due to other competing priorities involving the COVID pandemic and how to re-open the school safety for students and staff.
-As part of its recent Legislative Appropriations Request for the upcoming 88th legislative session, TSD has requested exceptional item funding in excess of $56 million for the construction of new energy efficient classrooms and transitional apartments for certain student groups.
+TSD is, however, in the midst of a multi-year comprehensive facilities master plan, and as such, has received funding during the 85th, 86th and 88th legislative sessions for three phases of new construction activities on campus (new central services building, new early childhood education center, traffic circulation and security improvements, classroom enhancements, new student dormitories, etc.) that implement current best practices to maximize energy efficiencies.
+TSD's most recent Legislative Appropriations Request (LAR) during the 88th Legislative Session resulted in TSD securing more than $56 million in exceptional item funding for the construction of new energy efficient classrooms and transitional apartments for our ACCESS transitional adult (ages 18-22) student group.
+Architectural and engineering planning began in January 2024 with construction starting in January 2025.
+In August 2024, TSD submitted its LAR for the upcoming 89th Legislative Session, in which an exceptional item funding request for $35.3 million was submitted for consideration to address necessary upgrades to the TSD's central plant, site distribution piping and building pump systems.

 EMPLOYEE AWARENESS PLAN